 Food processing grants will help fund food processing businesses to grow and create jobs.
 This is for food and drink processing businesses which process agricultural and horticultural products.
 Examples include meat, milk, grain and root vegetables.
 Fisheries projects are not eligible.

-There are currently three European Regional Development Fund Calls open for applications.
+There are currently two European Regional Development Fund Calls open for applications.